February performance: Children's Seasonal Almanac - Experience the "Sasara Dance" that has been passed down since ancient times

 After all, Sasara Dance is said to be the root of Bon Dance, and is a dance that seeks encounters.

-I hope you come without being afraid of change and with a spirit of challenging yourself.
+I hope you will come without being afraid of change and with a spirit of challenging yourself.
 We'll be waiting for you!

-Kanagawa Traditional Culture Children's Almanac
+Kanagawa Traditional Culture Children's Seasonal Calendar 2021

-[Date and time] February 11, 2022 (Friday, public holiday)
+[Date and Time] February 11, 2022 (Friday, public holiday)

 13:00-17:30